-Because there is so much data and information to capture, correlate, and process, a security intelligence program needs a high degree of automation to reduce manual efforts and produce meaningful results quickly.
-To add context to initial findings and effectively disseminate intelligence, successful security intelligence programs must also integrate with many types of security solutions, such as security dashboards, security information and event management solutions (SIEMs), vulnerability management systems, firewalls, and security orchestration, automation and response (SOAR) tools.
+Because there is so much data and information to capture, correlate, and process, an intelligence program needs a high degree of automation to reduce manual efforts and produce meaningful results quickly.
+To add context to initial findings and effectively disseminate intelligence, successful intelligence programs must also integrate with many types of security solutions, such as security dashboards, security information and event management solutions (SIEMs), vulnerability management systems, endpoint and XDR products, firewalls, and security orchestration, automation and response (SOAR) tools.